janexner/launch-extension-context-data-tools/README.md

 ## Set Context Data Variables

 This Action does what it says on the tin: it allows you to set contextData to any value, including the value of a Data Element.

+## Set Context Data from Data Layer

+Configure the Action with the name of your data layer variable (underneath windows!), and it'll read the whole thing and turn it into contextData variables.

+### Example

+## Notes

+All Actions allow you to set a namespace for your contextData.

+Setting a namespace is highly recommended.
+It makes sure there will be no clashes with what other people set, and it'll be easier to find your contextData in the Processing Rule interface.